chinmaymprashanth/Walmart-forecasting/README.md

 ---

+## 🔍 Why “M5”?
+The M5 Forecasting competition is the fifth in the prestigious Makridakis series of forecasting challenges.
+Hosted by Kaggle in collaboration with Walmart in 2020, it involves predicting 28 days of daily product-level sales across 3,000+ Walmart items using real historical, price, and calendar data.

 ## 🎯 Goal

 Build a model to predict daily product-level sales for a **28-day forecast horizon** and evaluate performance using **RMSE**.